grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 The total number of file descriptors used to load index-headers linearly increases with the number of blocks owned by the store-gateway instance.

 We recommend configuring the system's `file-max` ulimit at least to `65536` to avoid reaching the maximum number of open file descriptors.

+### Store-gateway disk IOPS

+The IOPS and latency performances of the store-gateway disk can affect queries.
+The store-gateway downloads the block’s [index-headers]({{< relref "../../architecture/binary-index-header.md" >}}) onto local disk, and reads them for each query that needs to fetch data from the long-term storage.

+For these reasons, run the store-gateways on disks such as SSDs that have fast disk speed.

 ## Compactor